lujiefsi/NPEDetector/README.md

 </code></pre>

 This bug shows that NPE happends in corner case but some (callee) developers are wake up this case.
-So we develop NPEDectetor to catch this simpe bug pattern:<font color=red size=4>callee return null, but caller does not check it.</font>
+So we develop NPEDetector to catch this simpe bug pattern:<font color=red size=4>callee return null, but caller does not check it.</font>

 # Approach